raspberrypilearning/cd-dice-roller/en/step_2.md

 --- task ---

-To test your code, lets get that `Roll Dice` button to do something!
+To test your code, let's get that `Roll Dice` button to do something!
 Click on the file called `index.html` above your code and look for the following line:

 ```html
     <button onclick="rollButton()">Roll Dice</button>